gregorywmorris/oaken-spirits/CLOUD_BEAVER.md

 # Cloud Beaver

-Cloud Beaver community edition is a free product from [DBeaver](https://dbeaver.com/download/cloudbeaver/).
+Cloud Beaver community edition is the free version of [DBeaver](https://dbeaver.com/download/cloudbeaver/).
 DBeaver allows connection to multiple databases though one interface.

 The GitHub repository is [here](https://github.com/dbeaver/cloudbeaver) and you can find the docker image [cloud-beaver/here](https://hub.docker.com/r/dbeaver/cloudbeaver).